costaseco/iadi2023/README.md

 ## Project Assignment:

-You can find the project assignment in the repository.
+You can find the project assignment in the repository (file project.md).
+The link for the project assignment in GitHub classroom will be sent by email.